A Guide to Proforma Invoices

 There are no 100% definite guidelines to follow as far as formatting goes.
 There is useful data you should aspire to include, but many proforma invoices differ from one another.
 Remember, a proforma invoice is not a commercial invoice.

 A proforma invoice should provide the buyer with enough knowledge to know what they could be getting if purchasing the goods.
-Keep in mind that it comes before the true invoice is delivered to the client.
+Keep in mind that it comes before the final invoice is delivered to the client.

 Should You Send a Proforma Invoice?